- Tobias Holzmann

-Hosted by ESI Group, invented by József Nagy and maintained by the a group from the community
+Hosted by ESI Group, invented by József Nagy and maintained by a group of community engaged people

 The OpenFOAM® wiki page that is hosted by the ESI group was invented by József Nagy 2017 and collects the great work of a lot of OpenFOAM® enthusiasts and community contributors.
 The wiki offers different kind of tutorials about OpenFOAM® and does not be in concurrence with the first wiki page hosted by Bernhard Gscheider.
 This page is a must visit one for beginners and newcomers.
 Even experienced users will find very good information there.

-Hosted by Bernhard Gscheider and maintained by the community
+Hosted by Bernhard Gschaider and maintained by the community

 Working at JKU in Linz